garner-code/doors/README.md

 **context_changes**

-This tracks how many times people shift between the currently relevant, currently irrelevant, and never relevant sets of doors.
-We assume that they start in the correct context for the previous trial, so that the first click in the other context (or on a never-relevant door) is a context change.
-This disadvantages uncued trials in the train phase on which the true context changes, so we subtract one from the context change score on those trials.
+This tracks how many times people shift between the currently relevant and currently irrelevant sets of doors (ignoring clicks on never-relevant doors).
+For cued trials, we assume that they start in the correct context for the current trial.
+For uncued trials, we assume that they start in the context that was correct on the previous trial.
+This means that, on uncued switch trials, they have to change context at least once to get into the correct context and find the target.
+We subtract 1 from the number of context changes on uncued switch trials to account for this.

 **transition_probabilities**